-Driving under the influence (DUI ) is a very serious criminal charge in most states, despite how common it may seem, since impaired driving puts the lives of so many people at risk.
-Depending on factors such as your blood-alcohol concentration (BAC); your criminal record; or whether anyone was killed or severely injured as a result, you could be facing a significant jail sentence and/or hefty fines.
-On top of that, you will probably lose your driving privileges for a certain period of time and may need to install an ignition interlock device (IID) after a period of suspension (depending on the DUI laws of your state).
+You may be facing a significant jail sentence or hefty fines depending on factors like your blood-alcohol concentration (BAC), your criminal record, or whether anyone was killed or severely injured.
+On top of that, you'll probably lose your driving privileges for a set period.
+You may even need to install an ignition interlock device (IID) in your vehicle after a period of license suspension.
+This depends on the DUI laws of your state.

-So should you get an attorney for a DUI?
-Doing so is often in your best interests, especially if there are aggravating factors, but there are some instances where hiring an attorney won't make much of a difference in the final outcome of your case.
+Whether to get an attorney for a DUI depends on many factors.
+If there are aggravating factors, a lawyer may be necessary.
+Still, there are instances when hiring an attorney will make little difference in the final outcome of your case.

 When You Probably Don't Need a DUI Attorney

-You probably won't need the help of a lawyer if it is your first offense; there were no injuries; and there is a very high probability that you will be convicted of a DUI.
-In these situations, chances are fairly high that you will plead guilty or no contest and then be subject to the standard sentence and administrative penalties.
-If your BAC was particularly high (0.08 percent is the limit in all states) and/or if the officer has additional, strong evidence of impairment (erratic driving, smell of alcohol on the breath, slurred speech, etc.), then the likelihood of a conviction is quite high.
+You probably don't need the help of a criminal defense attorney if there weren't any injuries arising from your DUI or if there's a very high probability that you will be convicted of a DUI.
+In these situations, you'll likely plead guilty or no contest and then be subject to the standard sentence and administrative penalties.

-But even if your case fits this general description, there may be factors in your case that necessitate legal assistance.
-If you're in doubt about the prospects of your case, an attorney may be willing to provide a free initial consultation.
+Even if your case fits this general description, there may be factors that necessitate legal representation.
+Suppose you need more clarification about the prospects of your case, or want to know how to appeal to the judge at sentencing for alternative punishment such as an alcohol treatment program.
+An experienced DUI lawyer may be willing to provide a free initial consultation and legal advice.

 Using an Attorney for a DUI Plea Bargain

-If it's not a slam-dunk case for the prosecution, generally speaking, then there may be an opportunity for a plea bargain.
-Trials are expensive and take up space on the docket, so the state may rather accept a plea to a lesser charge rather than go through a trial it may eventually lose.
-Some plea bargains can be accomplished without legal assistance, but experienced DUI attorneys understand how to negotiate with the prosecution (and probably already have relationships with them).
-Also, a prosecutor with a weak case may try to bluff in order to induce a guilty plea in situations where a plea bargain would be more advantageous to the defendant.
+Some plea bargains can be accomplished without legal assistance.
+However, experienced DUI attorneys understand how to negotiate with the prosecution.
+In addition, a prosecutor with a weak case may try to bluff to induce a guilty plea when a plea bargain would be more advantageous to you as the defendant.

-So what, exactly, would you plead down to in such a case?
-Typically, reckless driving will be the lesser charge; but some states -- including California -- also have what is called "wet reckless," which acknowledges the impairment but carries a lighter sentence than DUI with no jail time.
-Also, your driver's license will not be suspended after a wet reckless unless your BAC is higher than .08 percent.
-But keep in mind that a wet reckless conviction may still be considered a "prior DUI offense" if you are charged with a second such offense.
+Your driver's license will only be suspended after a wet reckless if your BAC is higher than .08 percent.
+Keep in mind that a wet reckless conviction may still be considered a prior DUI offense if you're charged with a second offense.

-But, as with plea bargaining, "sentence bargaining" goes much smoother when handled by an attorney.
-Keep in mind that it is very difficult to negotiate the sentence for a first-offense, non-injury DUI case.
+As with plea bargaining, sentence bargaining goes much smoother when handled by an attorney.
+Keep in mind, though, that it's difficult to negotiate the sentence for a first offense, non-injury DUI case.

-Need Help with a DUI Charge?
-Contact an Attorney
+Need Legal Help With a DUI Charge?
+Contact a DUI Defense Lawyer